Nicovz21/TeamA5/docs/GameCodeDetails/GameCodeDetailsSubSections/PlayerSubSections/collision-detection.md

 The class `MapTileCollisionHandler` is used by the move handle collisions methods to determine if a collision occurred, and if a collision did occur the player's position is adjusted to be right in front of the solid map tile it collided with.

-The `MapTileCollisionHandler` contains three methods: `getAdjustedPositionAfterCollisionCheckX`, `getAdjustedPositionAfterCollisionCheckY`, and `hasCollidedWithMapTile`.
+The `MapTileCollisionHandler` contains four methods: `getAdjustedPositionAfterCollisionCheckX`, `getAdjustedPositionAfterCollisionCheckY`, `hasCollidedWithMapTile`, and `isInWater`.

 The first two methods `getAdjustedPositionAfterCollisionCheckX` and `getAdjustedPositionAfterCollisionCheckY` do some "rectangle math" to determine which tiles in the map need to be checked for collisions.
 A common mistake newer game developers make is writing collision checking code that checks against every single tile in the map every single time -- this is a huge